RIGHT TO WORK CHECKS

 There are two lists of documents which can be used.
-I have added a link at the end of this article for you to download a Factsheet with the two lists of documents which you can give to potential employees.
+I have added a link at the end of this article for you to download the Checklist with the two lists of documents.

 It is not acceptable simply take a copy of the documents presented.
 You must also check that the potential employee is the rightful holder of the documents presented.
 This can be achieved by checking that:-